wilzbach/storyscript/DOCS.md

 1. Simple is better than complex.
 1. Sparse is better than dense.
 1. Transparency is better than secrecy.
-1. Simple enough for your mother to understand it.

 The goal is to write high-level logic into a **StoryScript** which orchestrates containers.
 These containers (typically micro-services or functions) execute low-level functions passing the output back into the Story.